How to Plan a Speech

 Planning Space

-In speech planning, try to provide the website equivalent of White Space – space around text that allows focus on the key information.
+When you have decided the content of your speech, try to provide the website equivalent of White Space – space around text that allows focus on the key information.

+In this context, ‘white space’ is the use of frequent pauses.
 Pauses allow the listener to reflect on what’s been said.
 Time to take in what you mean.

 And time for you to draw breath and gather your thoughts before continuing to speak.